 There are a lot of free streaming services now available in the US.
 All require you to be located in the US.
 Pluto.tv, Stirr, XUMO, Tubi, IMDB, Vudu, Crackle, and others.
 Our personal favorite at Gringo Taxis is Pluto.TV, check it out and find out why!

 Lots of options so, how do you access it?

-We’ve mentioned a lot of really cool resources, but not how to access them.
+We’ve mentioned a lot of really cool resources, but not how to actually watch Expat telly (television for those in north America) in Lima.
 To do that, you need access to a Virtual Private Network, or VPN for short.
-A VPN service is a secure service that tricks websites and apps into thinking you are located somewhere within the geographic region of the particular server you connect to, regardless of your actual physical location.
+A VPN service is a secure service for expat TV that tricks websites and apps into thinking you are located somewhere within the geographic region of the particular server you connect to, regardless of your actual physical location.
 Providers hate it and are constantly playing a cat and mouse game with VPN providers.

 What service do you recommend?
 How much does it cost?
 Are they safe?